Being an architect, for me, means moving between technology and people.

 - What do you love about being an architect?

 Being an architect, for me, means moving between technology and people.
-You are the interface between the systems; you must have a quick grasp and be good in communication.
+You are the interface between the systems; you must have a quick grasp and be good at communication.

 - How does Capgemini empower you to master your skills as an architect?